seanluyk/audio101/activities.md

  soxi filename1.wav filename2.wav
  sox filename1.wav filename2.wav -n stat
  ~~~
- - How are your results different for stat vs. soxi?
+ - How are your results different when using stat vs. soxi?
 ### 3.2 Combine multiple audio files
+- In SoX there are multiple methods for combining audio files, which we'll experiment with below:
 #### Concatenate files
 - In **Terminal** type:
 ~~~shell